uidaholib/digital-collections-docs/content/collections/02-setup.md

 To generate image derivatives you will need ImageMagick and GhostScript (not all DC team members will need to do this!).

 Please follow the [software install instructions on cb-docs](https://collectionbuilder.github.io/cb-docs/docs/software/).
+Pay attention to configuring VS Code to avoid issues later!

 | Software | Process |
 | --- | --- |